 5556.00 | Student Data Privacy and Security

-The efficient collection, analysis, and storage of student information is essential to improve the education of our students.
-As the use of student data has increased and technology has advanced, the need to exercise care in the handling of confidential student information has intensified.
+The efficient collection, analysis, and storage of student information is essential to improve the education of students.
+As the use of student data has increased and technology has advanced, the need to exercise care in handling of confidential student information has intensified.
 The privacy of students and the use of confidential student information is protected by federal and State laws, including the Family Education Rights and Privacy Act (FERPA) and the Idaho Student Data Accessibility, Transparency, and Accountability Act of 2014 (Idaho Data Accountability Act.)